bnzo/laravel-fintecture/README.md

     ...
 ```

-Then you can create a listener like so:
+3. You can create a listener like so:

 ```php
 // app/Listeners/ValidateBankTransfer.php